 Many will be offended, will betray one another, and will hate one another.
 Then many false prophets will rise up and deceive many~ Matthew 24: 10-11 NKJV

 Long story short, I continued to share way too much information that person, who turned out to be not at all trustworthy.
 I will not bore you with all the details of the long-term consequences of my idiocy.
-I will tell you that to this day I am paying a price for ignoring the wise counsel of my Mother-in-law.
+I will tell you that to this day I am paying a heavy price for ignoring wise counsel.

 I recently found myself on the other side of a similar situation.
 It all started when I attempted to warn someone to some potential pitfalls I perceived in a particular situation.
 The person I tried to warn took obvious offense and assumed I was being critical rather than helpful.
 As soon as I realized I had caused offense I apologized and moved on.